-On August 28, 2013, the California Department of Corrections and Rehabilitation (CDCR) found Petitioner guilty of a prison disciplinary violation, fighting, and imposed, among other sanctions, a 90-day loss of custody credits.
-Asserting a violation of due process (lack of sufficient evidence), Petitioner pursued administrative appeals, which were denied at all levels.
+On September 5, 2014, the California Department of Corrections and Rehabilitation (CDCR) found Petitioner guilty of a prison disciplinary violation, conspiracy to introduce a controlled substance for distribution, and imposed, among other sanctions, a 180-day loss of custody credits.
+Petitioner pursued administrative appeals, which were denied at all levels.